manuelkasper/kxusbc2/README.md

 * Adds a bidirectional USB-C charging port to the KX2
 * Charges the internal 3S Li-Ion battery at up to 30 W
-* Dual Role Port (DRP/OTG): Can also charge an external device (phone etc.) through the same USB-C port at up to 30 W (5…15 V)
+* Dual Role Port (DRP/OTG): Can also charge an external device (phone, GPS, HT etc.) through the same USB-C port at up to 30 W (5…15 V)
 * Dual input: can charge from USB-C or DC jack
 * Supports PD 3.0, QC, BC1.2
 * Real-Time Clock (RTC)